peacemakerbak/peacemakerbak/README.md

 💬 Ask me about Startups, UX/UI, or FrontEnd Development

-⚡ Fun fact: I have a podcast, Founders Plugin, where I chat with engineers & founders that have built popular Chrome Extensions!
+⚡ Fun fact: I have a podcast, Founders Plugin, where I chat with engineers & founders who have built popular Chrome Extensions!

 <h3 align="left"> Connect with me or Check Out My Projects!</h3>
 <p align="left">